Skip to main content

 Audit Log Viewer

 The COMET system logs user activity from the moment they log in to COMET via the web UI or our native mobile apps.
-The key information we store relates to each successful login, any changes to the data managed by Comet in our backend database (a.k.a. create, update, or delete commands), and any attempts to violate the permissions allocated to their user profiles.
+The key information we store includes each successful login, any changes to the data managed by COMET in our backend database (a.k.a. create, update, or delete commands), and any attempts to violate the permissions assigned to their user profiles.

-The Audit Log Viewer allows the Superuser to quickly get an audit report directly from Comet WEB UI or the Comet Admin app.
+The Audit Log Viewer allows the Superuser to quickly get an audit report directly from the COMET Admin app.

 Access in the Admin App

-Access to the Admin app is available via a direct link, by adding /appadmin to your Comet homepage address, e.g. http://comet.concacaf.com/appadmin or http://comet.irishfa.com/appadmin .
-Access is authorized to users with Superuser role on the level of the National Association or Confederation (tenant level) via the SSO feature of our trusted Keycloak IAM system.
+Access to the Admin app is available to authorized users via a direct link, by adding /appadmin to your Comet homepage address, e.g., http://comet.concacaf.com/appadmin or http://comet.irishfa.com/appadmin .
+Access is authorized for users with the Superuser role at the National Association or Confederation (tenant) level via the SSO feature of the trusted Keycloak IAM system.

-In the Comet Admin app, you will see a new menu option on the left called Audit Log.
-The screen is divided into three tabs, which allow you to search by either User, Entity, or Email.
+In the COMET Admin app, you will see a new menu option on the left called Audit Log.
+The screen is divided into four tabs that allow you to search by User, Entity, Email, or Views.

 User Log